-The Iridium NEXT satellite constellation replaces the older Block 1 Iridium satellite constellation and supports faster data rates, more capacity and better voice quality.
+The Iridium NEXT satellite constellation replaced the legacy Iridium satellite constellation with faster data rates, more capacity and better voice quality.

 Figure 1-1 Earth showing Iridium satellites in six defined orbital planes.

 Figure 1-2 shows a typical flow over the Iridium network of a call made from the VesseLINK[TM] system.